alovak/alovak.com/source/articles/2019-10-06-confession-of-a-change-agent-henrik-kniberg-takeaways.html.markdown

 ## #4 Ask good (stupid) questions

 As outsider or a newcomer you may see situation differently.
 You may find people following some rituals that are already irrelevant.
 Or they may discuss a topic without common ground and so on.
 Asking questions (sometimes essential) without the fear to look awkward may be beneficial.
-Here is feedback I got:
+Here is the feedback on me asking questions:

 - you help to look at things from the different angles we have not thought about
 - you ask challenging questions